Basílio Farinha

 Basílio Farinha is a Portuguese politician.
 He was born July 31, 1977, in Portalegre Hospital, and lived in the parish of Chancelaria in Alter do Chão.

+Education

 Until the 4th grade, he attended Primary School No. 1 in Chança, and continued through 9th grade at Primary School Nos.
 2 and 3 in the Alter do Chão municipal seat.
 He pursued secondary studies in a Technical Education in Sports program at Mousinho da Silveira Secondary School in Portalegre.